Ecommerce Website? Here’s Why You Should Invest in SEO

 The first step to successful SEO is researching your keywords.
 Identifying high-value search terms that potential customers use.
-Ecommerce keyword research is a lot different to what people read online.
+Ecommerce Keyword research is a lot different to what people read online.
 As most sites will care about keywords such as “how to..
-Improve sales”, but an ecommerce site will want to rank for keywords such as “mens tops”.
+Improve sales”, but an eCommerce site will want to rank for keywords such as “mens tops”.
 Ecommerce sites should have commercial keywords that show products, whereas information sites will lead to blogs and content – which is why the two keywords are so different.

-Sometimes ecommerce SEO can be done wrong, if you abuse the practices you may get a penalty from Google (resulting in no visibility at all).
+Sometimes eCommerce SEO can be done wrong, if you abuse the practices you may get a penalty from Google (resulting in no visibility at all).
 Methods like spamming your website with keywords and purchasing too many links to build the website’s backlinks just to rank higher will not be beneficial to your progress.
 Google will penalise your website, if this does happen to you, then customers will not be able to find your site at all.

-When a customer clicks onto an ecommerce product page, then clicks straight off and goes back to their search, that shows Google they couldn’t see what they were searching for and that your website is not displaying the correct ‘E-A-T’ signals.
+When a customer clicks onto an eCommerce product page, then clicks straight off and goes back to their search, that shows Google they couldn’t see what they were searching for and that your website is not displaying the correct ‘E-A-T’ signals.

 E-A-T stands for Expertise, Authoritativeness and Trustworthiness.
 It comes from Google’s Search Quality Rater Guidelines, used by human quality raters to assess the quality of Google’s search results.

 E-A-T is important for all different queries, but some more than other ones.
 If you’re searching for images of a cute dog, then it doesn’t matter if you think the dog isn’t cute.
 But if you’re searching for a medicine dosage, this is when E-A-T becomes important.
-If Google was to surface this content from a uneducated writer, published on a website which lacks authority, then this content is most likely inaccurate.
+If Google was to surface this content from an uneducated writer, published on a website that lacks authority, then this content is most likely inaccurate.